khansel01/nes-npg/Readme.md

 This project implements Natural Policy Gradients and Natural Evolution Strategies algorithm for gym environments as well as quanser robot environments.
-Various examples are provided applying these algorithms to different platforms.
-However not all of them are solved yet.
-Using the main module you can apply the algorithm to different platforms and adjust the parameters to try to solve these platforms.
+Various examples are provided applying these algorithms to different platforms, however, not all of them are solved yet.
+Using the main module you can apply these algorithms to different platforms and adjust the parameters to try to solve the platforms.

 ## Getting Started
 ### Prerequisites